aoloe/photoTweaker/README.md

 - white balance
 - check the win software from lucern and get inspiration from it.

-for version 1.1.
-- get it to build with jenkins
-- scale should not be immediately be applied, but scheduled for the next save (and the defined scale should apply to the current selection). should it be shown as a pressed button, which you can unpress? (maybe for the future?)
-- on open without a file, show the file open dialog. quit on cancel. and remove file > open. (except in file preferences definition mode? then no open dialog nor file > open)

-for version 1.0 we have to do:
-- everything implemented works correctly.
-- for the effects, rename the checkbox from "active" to "enabled".
-- dynamically add the scale buttons from the scale effect.
-- add the toolbar buttons from each effect.
-- get the effects preferences from each effect (and not the dialog).
-- rotate settings (left or right? should the button change?)
-- save on quit option (script mode; remove the file > save entry)
-- help / about menu entry
-- create a website, based on github files in this repository (ideale.ch/photoTweaker)

-further taks:
-- implement the effects and instruments as plugin?
-- make it testable and implement tests

 #Goal

 A simple photo "tweaker" allowing to fast crop and resize an image and apply a bunch of predefined filter.
 PhotoTweaker is thought as an interactive step inside of a workflow.